 Hello and welcome! 🙂

-I have many happy memories of nature walks that either my mum or dad would take me on where we’d observe the wild-life, soak up the trees, pick field mushrooms for dinner, blackberries to eat on the go, nettles for soup, and so on.
-So it’s fair to say I was immersed in nature from an early age.
+I have many happy memories of nature walks that my parents would take me on, where we’d observe the wildlife, soak up the trees, pick field mushrooms for dinner, blackberries to eat on the go, nettles for soup, and so on.
+It’s fair to say I was immersed in nature from an early age.

-Once I got into adulthood, I never advanced my knowledge of foraging beyond what I’d done and learned as a young child, until 2015 onwards.
-It was a personal disaster that resulted in me hitting rock-bottom in 2015 that ultimately led me back to foraging, the things I truly loved, and a life true to who I am, revitalised by nature and free from the influence of societal and peer pressures.
+In adulthood, I never advanced my foraging knowledge beyond what I’d learned as a young child until 2015.
+It was a personal disaster that resulted in me hitting rock-bottom in 2015 that led me back to foraging, the things I truly loved, and a life true to who I am, revitalised by nature and free from the influence of societal and peer pressures.

 My Twenties

-I studied Agriculture at University with Honours in Food Quality and Production, but by the time I had finished my Degree, I had moved well away from the idea of going into farming or even necessarily staying in the Agricultural or commercial food industry, so I considered my options and in the end, did something quite different – I went into the wine industry with a company called Majestic Wine!
+I studied Agriculture at University with Honours in Food Quality and Production, but by the time I had finished my Degree, I had moved well away from the idea of going into farming or even staying in the Agricultural or commercial food industry.
+I considered my options and, in the end, did something quite different – I went into the wine industry with a company called Majestic Wine!

 On the face of it, this was a world away from farming and agriculture, but it did involve learning about viticulture and all the different grape varieties and so on, which of course did have some nice overlap with some of the things I had studied at University.
-I spent almost ten happy years in the wine industry, most of that time spent in stores as a manager, but I was lucky enough to also go on multiple trips worldwide, visiting vineyards and wineries as special treats for sales performance!
-I even get to apply some of the knowledge gained to my foraging business, as I occasionally run “wild food and wine tastings” for private groups!
+I spent almost ten happy years in the wine industry and was lucky enough to go on multiple trips worldwide visiting vineyards and wineries as special treats for sales performance!
+I even apply some of the knowledge gained to my foraging business, as I occasionally run “wild food and wine tastings” for private groups!

 The Downward Spiral